 Medicines, Herbs, and Supplements

-Sildenafil (Viagra), vardenafil (Levitra, Staxyn), and tadalafil (Cialis) are medicines prescribed for ED.
+Sildenafil (Viagra), vardenafil (Levitra, Staxyn), tadalafil (Cialis), and avanafil (Stendra) are oral medicines prescribed for ED.
 They cause erections only when you are sexually aroused.

 - The effect is most often seen within 15 to 45 minutes.
 The effects of these drugs may last for several hours.
 Tadalafil (Cialis) may last for up to 36 hours.